roajonny/common/docs/source/requirements/high_level_reqs.rst

    :links: T_HITL
    :tags: comms; HL

-   The FPGA will provide a UART w/ an additional frame-synchronization signal targeting an external RS422 IC which software-controllable over PCI-Express
+   The FPGA *shall* provide a UART w/ an additional frame-synchronization signal targeting an external RS422 IC which is controllable by software over PCI-Express

 |